- 4 cups cubed peeled butternut squash

 - Bake, uncovered, 45-50 minutes or until tender, stirring occasionally.

-- Meanwhile, cook pasta according to package directions; drain and place in a large bowl.
+- Meanwhile, cook linguine according to package directions; drain and place in a large bowl.
 Add squash mixture, Swiss chard, sage, salt and pepper; toss to combine.
 Yield: 4 servings.

 Medium-Bodied Red Wine